 When Zion puts all of these different facets of his game together, you notice.
 This particular play shows it all:

 There’s not much to say about this play since the video tells the whole story.
 The athleticism is there.
 The passing is there.
 The talent is there.

 For one, Zion does not have NBA range yet, we can confidently proclaim that.
 He showed us that he can hit the college three-pointer and while that might not ever become great at the college level, it’ll be serviceable.
 Serviceable is more than good enough given all of his strengths.
 The shot isn’t broke by any means and he seems to have pretty good form.
 Since he is so strong, we’d like to see him raise that ball a little more when he is shooting it and not have it sort of rest on his shoulder before going up for the shot.

 The injury bug is something else that we need to discuss.
 Zion’s knee injury during this season was scary and one that was just unpredictable.
 That’s sometimes what happens with players of his size.
 His knee is going to be something to monitor as he begins his NBA career.

 There aren’t many other weaknesses to note in his game.
 The shooting is just something he’ll have to consistently work on.

-Zion Williamson is a clear-cut top 5 pick in next year’s draft.
+Zion Williamson is the clear-cut top pick in this year’s draft.
 He’s one of the most electrifying prospects that we’ve seen in recent memory.
 Zion’s a must-watch player every single time he steps on the court.
-As the season progresses, we’re surely going to monitor that shot of his as well as his defense.
 We know how his athleticism helps him protect the rim and grab rebounds that he definitely should not be able to.
-But, how will he fare at the next level where he’s going to have more one on one assignments on the perimeter?
-We’ll have to keep a tab on Zion’s on and off-ball defensive techniques as the season moves on.
+But, how will that translate?
+We think it will translate perfectly, but there’s always doubt in evaluations.

 No matter what, his current skills have us fully invested in Zion Williamson stock.